uikit/uikit-site/docs/pages/introduction.md

 </html>
 ```

-Once you have finished implementing UIkit into your document, take a look at the UIkit components and get an overview of what UIkit is offering.
+Once you have included UIkit into your document, take a look at the available components and create your own markup inside the `<body>` tags of your page.

 ***